Article

 • Aging: With age, the cartilage in the knee wears down, leading to conditions like osteoarthritis, which causes significant pain and discomfort.

-By understanding the underlying causes and triggers of knee pain, you can take proactive steps to manage and prevent it.
-This understanding is crucial for effective treatment and long-term relief.
 For more information on managing knee pain, explore our articles on physical therapy and strengthening exercises and medication and acupuncture for relief.

 Managing Knee Pain